 - Students are encouraged to utilize faculty scheduled office hour time (posted beside office doors) to have routine questions answered.
-An appointment is recommended. - The Instructor's e-mail should be the primary means of communication for routine matters, concerns, and questions.
-This information will be furnished to you at the beginning of the semester. - In the event of a clinical absence, you must notify the instructor 30 minutes before your clinical start time. - If a phone call or text is necessary to an instructor, please do not contact them prior to 7:00 a.m. or after 9:00 p.m.
+An appointment is recommended. - The instructor's e-mail should be the primary means of communication for routine matters, concerns, and questions.
+This information will be furnished to you at the beginning of the semester. - In the event of an externship absence, you must notify the instructor 30 minutes before your externship start time. - If a phone call or text is necessary to an instructor, please do not contact them prior to 7:00 a.m. orafter 9:00 p.m.